longndt/react-course/environment-setup/environment-setup.md

 # Development Environment Setup Guide

+> 📋 **Purpose**: This comprehensive guide provides detailed instructions for setting up your complete React development environment.
+Complete this setup **before** starting Lesson 1, as the lessons focus on React concepts rather than tool installation.

 This guide provides comprehensive instructions for setting up your React development environment.
-We'll focus on using Visual Studio Code as our primary IDE.
+We'll focus on using Visual Studio Code as our primary IDE and establish a complete professional workflow.

 ## Required Software